Education in Freemasonry is meant to be a lifelong process, furthering our understanding of the fraternity and its relevance to today's world.

 The Freemasonry and Civil Society Program develops educational seminars to coincide with current research.
 Open to the public, these events seek to educate and inspire scholars of the craft.

-Past topics include American and Latin American Freemasonry and Freemasonry: A Global Perspective, Past and Present.
+Past topics include American and Latin American Freemasonry and Freemasonry: A Global Perspective, Past and Present and Freemasonry, Aestetics, and Civil Society.

 The Grand Lodge of California and the California Masonic Foundation sponsor the Annual California Masonic Symposium.
 Each year this event, which is open to Masons and the public, addresses a topic of historical and philosophical relevance to Masonry.